bhuemer/gbt/README.md

     id 'com.github.bhuemer.gbt' version '0.1'
 }

-// By default it will use Scala 2.12.8, but you can configure the version: scalac {
+// By default it will use Scala 2.12.8, but you can configure the version. scalac {
     scalaVersion '2.13.0'
 }